hasithadulanjana/aws-trivia-game/README.md

 ---

-*Built with ❤️ for the AWS community.
+*Built with ❤️ for the AWS community in 2025.
 Happy learning!*

+*Created as part of the [AWS Community Challenge: Build Games with Amazon Q CLI](https://community.aws/content/2xIoduO0xhkhUApQpVUIqBFGmAc/build-games-with-amazon-q-cli-and-score-a-t-shirt?lang=en)*